-Singer-songwriter and Pistol Annies member Ashley Monroe announced on Tuesday (July 13) through social media that she'll begin chemotherapy treatments tomorrow (July 14) for a rare type of blood cancer.
+Monroe announced on July 13, 2021 through social media that she'd begin chemotherapy treatments the following day for a rare type of blood cancer.

-Despite it bearing bad news and ending with a prayer request, Monroe's message mostly reflects a spirit of thankfulness.
+Despite it bearing bad news and ending with a prayer request, Monroe's message mostly reflected a spirit of thankfulness.

 "Moments like these I am overwhelmed with gratitude," she wrote.
 "Getting flowers delivered weekly from [producer and engineer Gena Johnson].
 Enjoying a staycation in Nashville when we had to cancel our Florida trip.
 Sitting with my sisters the day I found out.
 Seeing [husband John Danks] be my rock and the best dad to Dalton, and being surrounded (and prayed for) by the best friends (and family and manager) I could ever dream up."

 Rolling Stone updated Monroe's status through a Sept.
 7 Q&A feature.

 "I've gotten through two cycles now of chemo," she said.
 "Each cycle is back to back, once a month.
 It's hard, I'll be honest.
 It doesn't feel good the day of and the week after, but I feel like I've bounced back a little quicker this time than my first time.
 I've got a lot of support.
 I definitely feel people praying."